jjasghar/dodatx-tk-overview/saltstack/README.md

 bundle exec kitchen list
 ```

 This will return a list of the instances you can test on using test-kitchen if everything is correctly installed.
-You can use test-kitchen to create an instance, converge it with saltstack, and test that saltstack configured the instance properly using Inspec:
+You can use test-kitchen to create an instance, converge it with saltstack, and test that saltstack configured the instance properly using InSpec:

 ```
 bundle exec kitchen create default-centos-72